ughitsaaron/aaronpetcoff.me/posts/2015-08-31-deploy-ember-to-gh-pages.md

 Deploying a project to Github pages with Ember is surprisingly easy.

-If your `environment.js` set `ENV.baseURL` to the domain or repository name (if you're not using a custom domain).
+In your `environment.js` set `ENV.baseURL` to the domain or (if you're not using a custom domain) repository name.

 ```javascript
 if (environment === 'production') {